awsdocs/amazon-route53-docs/doc_source/traffic-policies.md

 ### Value<a name="traffic-policies-creating-values-value"></a>

-Choose or type a value based on the option that you chose for **Value type**:
+Choose or enter a value based on the option that you chose for **Value type**:

 **CloudFront distribution**
 Choose a CloudFront distribution from the list of distributions that are associated with the current AWS account\.